Cost per view (CPV)

-To set a CPV bid, you enter the highest price that you want to pay for a view while setting up your video campaign.
+To set a CPV bid, you enter the highest price that you want to pay per view while setting up your video campaign and ad groups.
 Your bid is called your maximum CPV bid, or simply "Max.
 CPV".
-This bid is applied at the campaign level, but you can also set a CPV bid per ad format.
+This bid applies at the ad group level.

 If you think that it's worth 25 pence to have someone watch your video, then you can set £0.25 as your Max.
 CPV.
 For a TrueView in-display video ad, you'll pay a maximum of £0.25 when people begin watching your video.
-For TrueView in-stream video ads, you'll pay a maximum of £0.25 when when someone watches 30 seconds or reaches the end of the ad, whichever comes first.
-You pay nothing if they don't initiate the video or drop off from the video before the minimum amount of time passes.
+For TrueView in-stream video ads, you'll pay a maximum of £0.25 when someone chooses to watch your video or clicks on the call-to-action overlays (CTAs), cards and companion banners.

 You can also set a lower bid for your in-display video ads than for your in-stream video ads.

-The amount of time required for a video play before you'll be charged depends on the video ad format.
+The amount of time required for the video to play before you'll be charged depends on the video ad format.
 Find out more about available video ad formats.

 How CPV affects your ad rank

-In both cases, a higher CPV will increase your ad's chances of appearing, and increase your ad's chances of appearing in a higher position compared to other advertisers' ads.
+In both cases, a higher CPV will increase your ad's chances of appearing, and increase your ad's chances of appearing in a higher position compared to other advertisers' ads, if applicable.